shahzaib086/sharingo-api/DATABASE_SETUP.md

 ## Initial Setup

-1. Create a PostgreSQL database named `db_godlove`
+1. Create a PostgreSQL database named `db_sharingo`
 2. Update your `.env` file with the database credentials
 3. Run the application to create tables automatically